 Gauges may be installed without the engine sensors connected.
-A SW pressure gauge will show no reading if the sending unit is not installed.
-If the needle pegs to the right when under power, the sending unit wire has been shorted to ground.
-The wire connections on the back of the gauge could also be reversed or backwards.
-If the gauge shows little or erratic readings, be sure the temperature sender is well grounded to the engine block through the threads.
+A VDO pressure gauge will show max reading if the sending unit is not installed.
+If the needle shows no reading when under power, the sending unit wire has been shorted to ground.
+If the gauge shows little or erratic readings, be sure the pressure sender is well grounded to the engine block through the threads.